gregdaynes/gregdaynes.github.io/_posts/2023-12-04-hyde-page-css-js.md

 ### Features

 - Frontmatter option `css` or `js` which takes an array of file names in the `/assets/css` or `/assets/js` folder.
-Thes files are concatenated, minified and fingerprinted.
+These files are concatenated, minified and fingerprinted.

 - Adds absolute urls to `page.css_files` or `page.js_files` for adding link tags to the page through liquid.

-- Heirarchy of Layouts - with Jekyll, a page may have 0 or more layouts, in a heriarchical fasion, for example: `base.html > blog.hmtl > post.html > page`
+- Hierarchy of Layouts - with Jekyll, a page may have 0 or more layouts, in a hierarchical fashion, for example: `base.html > blog.hmtl > post.html > page`
-  Each layout and page can have as many CSS/JS files as wanted, but will be concatenated to a single file per layout/page in the heirarchy.
+  Each layout and page can have as many CSS/JS files as wanted, but will be concatenated to a single file per layout/page in the hierarchy.